 - Uses only the Telos & EOS accounts called publicdomain – even the publicdomain account holders cannot edit the data on the blockchain

-Hash it is the most logical method for creating a common point of reference for anything you can think.
-The result is 100% predictable which means anyone who hashes the word ‘cookies’ will always end up at the same place no matter if they hash the word ‘cookies’ today, or next week, or next year.
-As well as hashing words, we can hash web page addresses, or anything that is in the public domain, like a serial number, a bar code, a corporation name, an actors name, a politicians name or even a footballer or football team name.
+Hash it is the most logical method for creating a common point of reference for anything you can think of.
+The method creates a 100% predictable result which means anyone who hashes the same word or web page, or name, will always end up at the same hash page, no matter if they hash something today, next week, or next year.

-Here are hashes of a word, a name, a phrase, a location and a bar code.
+Here are some hashes by way of examples.
+We have a hash of a word, a name, a phrase, a video segment, a location and a bar code.